CollinHeist/CropTop/README.md

 # CropTop

+CropTop is a small-form data aquisition device.
+It is being developed two electrical engineering students, Kennedy Caisley and Ryan Donahue, for an agriculture research group at the University of Idaho.

-CropTop is a small form factor data aquisition device.
-IT is currently in the prototype phase and includes the following features:
+It is currently in the prototype phase and includes the following features:

 * TFT LCD controller
 * Interface for linear